paulosabayomi/custup-doc/docs/events.md

 - returns
     `{progressEvent: ProgressEvent; all_files: Array<File> | undefined; file: File | undefined; upload_element: HTMLElement | undefined}`

 This event is triggered during upload and it returns the progress event and upload progress data.

+For `single_upload` upload progress is only broadcasted through the `upload_progress` event and not indicated on the UI, so if you want to display the upload progress you have to subscribe to the `upload_progress` event.

 #### Properties descriptions